opentargets/mendelian-randomisation/README.md

 Summary statistics need to be in the [cojo](https://cnsgenomics.com/software/gcta/#COJO) format.

-We use harmonised summary statistics that are harmonised using the pipelines:
+We use harmonised summary statistics (build 38) that are harmonised using the pipelines:

 - [https://github.com/EBISPOT/gwas-sumstats-harmoniser](https://github.com/EBISPOT/gwas-sumstats-harmoniser)